 Welcome to the Church Music Ministries Division of New Orleans Baptist Seminary.
+New Orleans is a city known for its unique blend of music, food, and culture and provides a marvelous setting in which to study ministry and music.
+The campus and the city provide a rich learning environment for taking classroom instruction and applying it to the realities of ministry and outreach through the local church.
 We'd love to have you come visit our city and enjoy some of the wonderful cuisine on one of our Preview Days for prospective students.
 We hope to provide answers to many of your questions through our website, but please feel free to contact us with any further questions at email@example.com.

 How do we face the overwhelming challenges of providing relevant seminary training in worship studies?

 NOBTS is committed to providing comprehensive instruction in the essential area of church music.
-The challenges are daunting: 1) convincing millennials that, while they may be able to obtain a worship leadership job without a music degree or seminary training, they may not be able to sustain a lifetime of effective ministry without further education; 2) preparing worship leaders for the widest variety of musical scenarios and church identities in the history of the Evangelical church; and 3) developing a coherent curriculum which addresses the previous challenges.
+The challenges are daunting: 1) convincing the next generation of worship leaders that, while they may be able to obtain a worship leadership job without a music degree or seminary training, they may not be able to sustain a lifetime of effective ministry without further education; 2) preparing worship leaders for the widest variety of musical scenarios and church identities in the history of the Evangelical church; and 3) developing a coherent curriculum which addresses the previous challenges.

 Our world-class faculty is dedicated to meeting these challenges head-on.
 We understand the diversity of church congregations, and the varied environments our graduates will be stepping into.
 We have designed our curriculum to equip our students with all the tools necessary to properly lead God's people in worshiping Him.